malayjoshi13/Describer/README.md

 Now outputs from the two input pipelines get merge at `merging_point` layer.
 We do this so that we get training input in form "image encoding + corresponding partial caption".
 This merged input is then passed to dropout layer and softmax layer which will output probability distribution that across 1798 words (present in vocabulary made using most occuring words), which word could be possible next word in continuation to "X2" (partial caption feeded to model as input, during training time).

 Now during backpropagation, the output predicted by model (which is actually the word next to the incomplete/partial training caption feeded to the model as input during training phase) is compared with the actual word (which should be actually present next to the incomplete training caption feeded as input to model during training phase).
 And the mission during whole backpropagation is to just minimise this gap between what word was aimed and what word is predicted by model.

+#### Step 8) Evaluating trained model

+To evaluate the trained image-captioning model, first evaluation image is input to the model alongwith starting word "startseq".
+Model predicts word next to the starting word "startseq".
+Then again first word and second word alongwith the same first evaluation image is input to the trained model.
+Trained model now predicts third word.
+In same way, trained model predicts whole caption corresponding to first evaluation image.
+And gradually predicts all captions for all given evalauation images.

+Then these predicted captions are matched with actual captions of the evaluation images.
+How closely the two sentences matches to each other is highlighted by BLEU score ([read more](https://github.com/malayjoshi13/Describe/blob/main/learnings.md)).